CGJennings/se3docs/docs/um-deck-pubmarks.md

 # Publisher's marks and bleed margins

-The deck editor includes features designed to make it easier to cut and assemble your published projects on the your projects.
-These features can managed from the **Publisher's Marks** tab.
+The deck editor includes features designed to make it easier to cut and assemble your finished projects.
+These features are accessed from the **Publisher's Marks** tab.

 ![the Publisher's Marks tab](images/deck-pubmarks.png)